midilab/uClock/README.md

   }
 }

-// The callback function wich will be called by uClock each Pulse of 96PPQN clock resolution. void onPPQNCallback(uint32_t tick)
+// The callback function called by uClock each Pulse of 96PPQN clock resolution. void onPPQNCallback(uint32_t tick)
 {
   // Send MIDI_CLOCK to external hardware